hitbtc-com/hitbtc-api/README.md

 ## Summary

-This document provides the complete reference for [hitbtc](https://hitbtc.com) streaming API.
+This document provides the complete reference for [hitbtc](https://hitbtc.com) API.

-Streaming API is based on [WebSocket protocol](http://en.wikipedia.org/wiki/WebSocket).
-All messages are in JSON format.

 The following symbols are traded on hitbtc exchange.